 - Oversee a website and produce collateral material with information on MID-funded program services and hours

-- Provide media relations support around MID-funded activities, including Outreach
+- Provide media relations support around MID-funded activities and events

 - Produce and distribute as-needed ratepayer alerts on disruptive downtown activities